barchart/alerting-service-public/docs/content/quick_start.md

 ### Node.js

-A simple Node.js script connects to the _test_ environment and retrieves a list of alerts.
+A simple Node.js script connects to the _demo_ environment and retrieves a list of alerts.
 You can find the source code in the */example/node* folder.

 To run the script, make sure required dependencies are installed: